 Getting your point across quickly and helping others save time are examples of good communication skills in the workplace.
-You can achieve both with vi
+You can achieve both with video.

 For example, imagine you are a managing a remote team of developers and you want to report a bug.
 You send an email thinking that you’ve described the glitch thoroughly, but… the developers can’t seem to reproduce it.
-Instead of spending hours emailing back and forth, you could simply record your screen with a free easy-to-use screen recorder like Screenrec, narrate the video and explain exactly what your experience is.
+Instead of spending hours emailing back and forth, you could simply record your screen with an easy screen recorder like Screenrec, narrate the video and explain exactly what your experience is.

 Show, don’t tell.